pyopenapi/pyswagger/README.md

 The return value is a **SwaggerResponse** object, with these attributes:
 - status
-- data, corresponds to Operation object's return value, or ResponseMessage object's _responseModel_ when its status matched.
+- data, corresponds to Operation object's return value, or `ResponseMessage` object's _responseModel_ (in Swagger 1.2, `Schema` object of `Response` object in Swagger 2.0) when its status matched.
 - header, organized in ```{key: [value1, value2...]}```
 - message, corresponds to ResponseMessage object's _message_ when status matched on ResponseMessage object.
 - raw, raw data without touching.